edrlab/bd-comics-manga/Metadata.md

 - date of publication
 - date of last modification
 - creators (authors)) with their role (localizable)
-- progression direction (ltr/rtl -> a mange is rtl)
+- progression direction (ltr/rtl -> a manga is rtl)
 - privacy policy

 ### Remarks